Comedian Actor Writer

 Disappointed, his father sent Frankie to plumbing school where he studied as an apprentice for five years before becoming a plumber mechanic.
 His first job was working on the Twin Towers at the World Trade Center.
 He was also involved with connecting the massive Globe Fountain that stood on its plaza.
 Married now with another child on the way Frankie still yearned for the bright lights.

 His wife seeing his despair had noticed an ad in the papers for comedians and gave him that chance.
 He began on Long Island in a small club called “The White House Inn” owned by Richard M Dixon who did cameo appearances as President Nixon.
-Frankie worked at his craft alongside other comedians like Eddie Murphy, Bob Nelson, Jackie Martling and Rosie O’Donnell and after three years of training decided to hit the City clubs.
+Frankie worked at his craft alongside other comedians like Eddie Murphy, Bob Nelson, Jackie Martling, Rob Bartlett, Bob Woods, Dave Hawthorne and Rosie O’Donnell.
+After three years of training on Long Island Frankie decided to hit the City clubs.

 He auditioned for Rick Newman at Catch a Rising Star and was quickly accepted as a regular.
 Soon Frankie frequented The Comic Strip and The Improvisation along with The Comedy Cellar.
 It was a tough grind for the young comic working all day as a plumber, driving 65 miles home to Port Jefferson to shower, have dinner, kiss his wife and kids then drive back to the City and wait sometimes till 2am just to get a ten minute spot.

-This was Frankie’s first national spot on that show.
+This was Frankie’s first national spot.
 The audience response was enormous to the point that Frankie had to install two answering machines in his office.